Front Range Fed

 Is the garlic Parmesan sauce spicy?

-The Buffalo Wild Wings Garlic Parmesan Sauce has a bold, savory flavor with lots of garlic and cheese, but it's not very spicy.
+The Garlic Parmesan Sauce has a bold, savory flavor with lots of garlic and cheese, but it's not very spicy.
 It has just a mild kick from the seasonings-enough to add flavor, but not overpowering.
 If you want more heat, you can stir in red pepper flakes, hot sauce, or even a dash of cayenne.
 Prefer a milder sauce?
 Skip any added spice and the dish will still be creamy, rich, and delicious.
 You can also make your own garlic Parmesan sauce, which allows you to completely control the level of spiciness!

 What To Serve With Garlic Parmesan Chicken Pasta?